dconnet/AgilityBook/Readme.txt

 I'm currently using version 2.8.10.
 Make sure WXWIN is set to wxWidgets root directory.

+Changes to <trunk> [2.9.1]:
+-[all]- in include/wx/msw/setup.h, enable everything to compile, plus:
+  - WXWIN_COMPATIBILITY_2_8 0
+  - Set wxDEBUG_LEVEL to 0 on NDEBUG
+-[win]- include/msvc/wx/setup.h:
+  [below]
+-[all]- src/common/intl.cpp
+  - AddCatalog (ln 2561): Delete the lines testing msgIdLanguage == m_language

 Changes to 2.9.0:
-- in include/wx/msw/setup.h, enable everything to compile, plus:
+-[all]- in include/wx/msw/setup.h, enable everything to compile, plus:
   - WXWIN_COMPATIBILITY_2_8 0
-- include/msvc/wx/setup.h:
+-[win]- include/msvc/wx/setup.h:
   - Change the wxLIB_SUBDIR (5 lines) to:
 ===begin
 #if _MSC_VER == 1200